cobblau/RFC2Kindle/README.md

 ### Note
 This script works well on Linux.
 If you run RFC2Kindle on windows platform, please do some changes yourself.
-PS: sorry for my badly styled codes, but it works well.
+PS: sorry for my code style, but the script works well.